 π― Problem Statement

-Write a function / method that calculates the prime factors of a given number, along with corresponding tests to ensure that it works as expected.
-Your function should return an ArrayList
+Write a Factorizer class with a method that calculates the prime factors of a given number.
+As always, your code should include a driver program and unit tests to ensure that it works as expected.

 β Acceptance Criteria

-- If the user enters an integer less than or equal to one, the function / method should return an empty
+If the user enters an integer less than or equal to one, the function / method should return an empty list of numbers.

 π Dev Notes